David Van Reybrouck: Writings

 His book Congo.
 Een geschiedenis (in English: Congo: The Epic History of a People) was published in 2010.
-Over the years, Van Reybrouck has travelled extensively throughout Africa.
-The book is as much the result of his ten journeys through the Democratic Republic of the Congo as of the months spent in libraries and archives.
+It is based on his ten journeys through the Democratic Republic of the Congo and the use of libraries and archives.
 He has interviewed hundreds of individuals, with a particular predilection for so-called "ordinary people", precisely because their lives and choices are so often extraordinary.
 The book portrays slavery and colonialism, resistance and survival.
 It includes archival material, interviews and personal observations.
 Congo.
 Een geschiedenis has been translated into English, French, German, Italian, Norwegian, Polish, Swedish, Danish and Finnish.
 Van Reybrouck has also been actively involved in organising literary workshops for Congolese playwrights in Kinshasa and Goma.

+In 2016 he published the English language version of Against Elections: The Case for Democracy where he advocates for a deliberative democracy based on sortition.

 In 2020 he published Revolusi which applies to Indonesia the method he used in Congo - a combination of interviews with Indonesian Nationalists and genocide perpetrators that live in complete impunity.
-Discussing the events that lead to start of Indonesia's military dictatorship, with historical interpretation.
+It discusses the events that led to the start of Indonesia's military dictatorship, with historical interpretation.

-In his book Against Elections: The Case for Democracy he advocates for a deliberative democracy based on sortition.
+In 2022 he published De kolonisatie van de toekomst (in English: The Colonization of the Future), where he argues that we should not only focus on the injustices of past colonialism but also on today's injustices impacting present and future generations.